Scientific Papers published by RSF Research Staff

 Haramein, N & Val Baker, A. K. F. (2016).
 The Electron and the Holographic Mass Solution, ATINER 4th International Conference of Physics: Abstract Book, Page 14, in Peer Review

 A computation of the electron mass is found utilizing a generalized holographic mass solution in terms of quantum electromagnetic vacuum fluctuations.
 The solution gives a clear insight into the structure of the hydrogen Bohr atom, in terms of the electron cloud and its relationship to the proton and the Planck scale vacuum fluctuations.
-Our electron mass derivation is accurate to within 0.000000002 x 10-28 g (99.99999998%) of the CODATA value.
+Our electron mass derivation is in agreement with the measured CODATA 2014 value.
 As a result, an elucidation of the source of the fine structure constant, the Rydberg constant, and the proton-to-electron mass ratio is determined to be in terms of vacuum energy interacting at the Planck scale.

 The Unified Spacememory Network: from cosmogenesis to consciousness

 Haramein, N., Brown W., & Val Baker, A. K. F. (2016).
 The Unified Spacememory Network: from cosmogenesis to consciousness, Journal of Neuroquantology.